adrmenam/bowling/README.md

 >mvn verify

 This command will execute the maven lifecycle up to verify, which includes compilation, unit testing and integration testing

+## Execution after compiling
+You can move the generated jar file **bowling-0.0.1-SNAPSHOT.jar** from **/bowling/target** to any folder, and after that, copy the text file you want to try to the same location.
+Then run
+> java -jar bowling-0.0.1-SNAPSHOT.jar gameFile.txt